jessicalynnhoughton/wyscout-player-embeddings/README.md

 variables for additional context
-  - LSTM performs sequential analysis and feature extraction on the combined inputs, enabling the model to capture complex patterns and dependencies within the game data.
+  - LSTM performs sequential analysis and feature extraction on the combined inputs, enabling the model to capture complex patterns and dependencies within the game data
 - Entity embeddings for the categorical variables are learned through model training by means of weight updates
   - Embedding layer learns to represent each player & subevent in a continuous